reorg/pg_repack/doc/pg_repack.rst

 ``-C``, ``--exclude-extension``
     Skip tables that belong to the specified extension(s).
 Some extensions may heavily depend on such tables at planning time etc.

+``-r``, ``--switch-threshold``
+    Switch tables when that many tuples are left in log table.
+    This setting can be used to avoid the inability to catchup with write-heavy tables.

 Connection Options
 ^^^^^^^^^^^^^^^^^^